 Market: Oversupply is driving the cost of kits down—that’s bad.

 Software as a Service

 Centrally hosted software with subscription licences.
-The grandaddy of the entire -aaS market.
-Providers like it because regular monthly payments are better than one-time deals, and client like its flexibility.
+The granddaddy of the entire -aaS market.
+Providers like it because regular monthly payments are better than one-time deals, and clients like its flexibility.